 Symbols, Acronyms, and Units of Measure.
 Define all symbols, and spell out all acronyms and units of measure the first time they are used; abbreviate them thereafter.
 Use the metric system, SI units (Système international d’unités), to express weights and measures.

 Tables and Figures.
 BioScience style is to capitalize only the first word in figure and table titles (and subheads), except for proper nouns.
 Use lowercase letters to indicate footnotes in tables and panels in figures.
 Put panel labels in the upper left corner of figures, if feasible.
 Construct tables without vertical rules.
+All tables must fit onto one printed page.
 For more general guidelines on the construction of tables, see the Chicago Manual of Style.

-Artwork should suit the manner in which it will be published.
-Do not, for example, use colored bars or lines in a graph that will be published in black and white.
+Artwork should suit the manner in which it will be published and should be readable in black and white, even if it will appear in color.
 Artwork submitted for publication should be of the highest quality, in vector-graphic format if possible, or with a minimum resolution of 600 dpi for line art and 400 dpi for photographs at 4 x 6 inches for figures intended to run within the article, and the same resolution at 8 x 11 inches for figures intended for the cover.
 Images for the cover of BioScience should have a vertical (portrait) orientation.
-Photographs (without text) should be submitted in .tif format.
-All other art should be submitted in .eps format.
+Photographs (without text) and line art should be submitted in the original format in which it was created, at the highest possible resolution.